adadouche/esigelec-ue-lsp/TP/04 - Upload a larger in HDFS.md

  - 1 Name Node
  - 3 Data Node

-If you need to start the HDFS & Yarn processes, execute the following commands:
+If you need to start the HDFS & YARN processes, execute the following commands:

 ```sh
 # First we reformat the Name Node to avoid inconsistency issues